-Bungalows are available near the park headquarters.
+Bungalows (0 2562 0760; r 400B, bungalows 4/6/9 people 1500/2200/2700B) are available near the park headquarters.
+You can pitch your own tent for 30B or rent a two-person tent for 150B.
 There is a restaurant by the bungalows.
-The park is very popular on cool-season weekends.
+The park is very popular on cool season weekends.